Monday, 28 December 2015

 7) Dealing with scarcity of resources

 How to deal with the problem of scarcity?
-There two ways of dealing with scarcity as mentioned below.
+There are two ways of dealing with scarcity, as mentioned below.

 • The other solution to scarcity is growth of resources.
-Inventing new fields of resources by continuous research and experimentation.
-Any kind of resource like land, labour, mines and capital are always prone to expansion through continuous explorations.
+Inventing new means of resources through continuous research and experimentation.
+Any kind of resource, land, labour, mines, and capital, is always prone to expansion through continuous exploration.

 Thursday, 7 May 2015

-In primitive world, there was no system of economy and man used to satisfy his wants randomly on his own.
-He plucked fruits or dug edible roots from earth and hunted birds & animals to satisfy his hunger.
-He used to live at water resources to satisfy his thirst.
-He covered himself with leaves to protect from heat, cold and rain..
-He never thought of the need for economic institution nor did he possess such kind of knowledge.
+Man used to satisfy his wants randomly on his own.
+He plucked fruits or dug edible roots from the earth and hunted birds & animals to satisfy his hunger.
+He used to live near water resources to satisfy his thirst.
+He covered himself with leaves to protect himself from heat, cold, and rain.
+He never thought of the need for economic institutions, nor did he possess such kind of knowledge.

-• Economy or economic system is manmade to get his living.
+• An economy or economic system is man-made to get a living.

-• Economy differs according to geographical, cultural and available natural resources.
+• Economies differ according to geographical, cultural, and available natural resources.

-• The producer and consumer can be the same person in an economy as whatever produces, he consumes also.
+• The producer and consumer can be the same person in an economy, as whatever he produces, he consumes also.

 Purpose of Economy